AnirudhDas/AniruddhaDas.github.io/iOS/GCDvsNSOperationQueue/GCDvsNSOperationQueue.md

 Great.
 But when do you use which technology?
 Should you avoid Grand Central Dispatch only because it is a low-level API?
 You can use Grand Central Dispatch whenever and wherever you like.
 Many developers swear by Grand Central Dispatch, but most developers use a combination NSOperation and Grand Central Dispatch.

+### Note:

+Ques: How to handle Multi-threading using NSOperationQueue?

+Ans: We can add dependency of each operation as per requirement, so we can achieve multithreading.

 ### Refer

 1. [CocoaCasts Article](https://cocoacasts.com/choosing-between-nsoperation-and-grand-central-dispatch/).